 Recommendation engines (also known as recommender systems) gained attention thanks to the online retail/eCommerce industries.
 The most common usage is definitely the Amazon’s section on “Customer who bought this item also bought …” Generally speaking, a recommendation engine may be regarded as an intelligent and sophisticated sales person who knows the customer’s habits well: preferences, taste, and style.
 Based on this knowledge, it can make more intelligent decisions on recommendations that would benefit both a particular customer (reasonable advice) and a business itself (increased possibility of a conversion).

-Being originally labeled “an e-commerce thing”, recommendation systems are now gaining popularity in other industries, most notably in Entertainment and Media.
+Being originally labelled “an e-commerce thing”, recommendation systems are now gaining popularity in other industries, most notably in Entertainment and Media.
 YouTube’s “Recommended Videos” or Netflix’ “Other Movies You May Enjoy” are among the most popular use cases.
 It’s worth noting that Netflix doesn’t just take into account what movies a person has watched – they’re also analyzing, which movies have been watched multiple times, rewound or fast-forwarded.
 These behavioral patterns, when correlated and assessed over millions of other users, help to draw out the most appropriate recommendations.
 In fact, it’s not about the industry: it’s all about data.
 “It could be an insurance form or a banking form, anything that has a lot of data entry in it and has the ability to use recommendation engines to make suggestions — and make it easier for people to fill things out,” commented Sacolick.

 This way, a recommendation engine may be regarded as an excellent tool for proper filtering: customers only see relevant data according to their taste, style, and preferences.
 That’s why a good recommendation system should be able to continuously learn and adapt itself to a new user behavior.
 Secondly, it has to be supplied with fresh data in real time.